john-itcsolutions/cheirrs/README.md

 We base initial development such as this locally.
 It's cheaper!

 You need to develop initially on docker.
-ITCSA uses Ubuntu 20.04 as host platform.
+ITCSA uses Ubuntu 18.04 as host platform, for full compatibility with NVIDIA Cuda Cards, drivers and toolkits.

 You will not need an Extreme Gaming level of computer for Docker-based (initial - eg. database) work without Kubernetes.